 Established in 1998, today’s eight College Houses are a cornerstone of the Bowdoin residential experience.
-Sometimes referred to as the “living rooms” of campus, the houses sponsor special meals, study breaks and other events for first-year affiliates.
+Sometimes referred to as the “living rooms” of campus, the houses sponsor special meals, study breaks, and other events for first-year affiliates.
 They also host campus-wide events from lectures and film screenings to apple picking trips and registered parties.
 Each College House is comprised of 20-30 members, has an officer team, and is advised by two faculty or staff advisors.

 House residents are selected through an application process with input from faculty, deans, students, and staff.
 Successful selection is based on creative programming ideas and willingness to contribute to an energetic, cooperative team.
-House officers gain leadership skills that often propel them to other highly visible leadership roles at the College.
+All College House members gain leadership skills that often propel them to other highly visible leadership roles at the College.
 Once selected into a College House, students can choose to run for a house chair or programming chair role.
-There is no shortage of support for these leaders- the Residential Life directors, deans in the Office of the Dean of Student Affairs, and faculty advisors all serve as advisors to the Houses.
+There is no shortage of support for these leaders; the residential life directors, deans in the Office of the Dean of Student Affairs, and faculty and staff advisors all serve as advisors to the College Houses.

 Year after year, College Houses enrich our campus community with a diverse offering of programs.
 These programs, funded by the College, serve both academic and social purposes, ranging from debates with state politicians to broom-ball tournaments between houses.
 House members develop and coordinate all aspects of these programs, providing them an opportunity to expand their learning and skillsets outside of the classroom.
 If you are interested in programming with a College House, please contact one of the house officers, found below.